 - Please support families with completion of Citizenship Information and Language Spoken on the school registration form. - Inform newcomer families about SWIS and provide pamphlet. - Complete YWCA SWIS Referral Form.
-Fax completed form to: - a) SWIS Intake (306-763-8165), and b) Trishia Hastings, SRPSD Consultant (306-763-4460) - Contact the EAL teacher assigned to your school by email to inform her that you have a student who requires support. - EAL teachers will arrange a date to conduct a language assessment and for support to be provided (if applicable). - Newcomers who register at the school may begin classes immediately.
+Fax or email completed form to: - o SWIS Intake - CCorrea@srsd119.ca - 306-763-0735 - o Callie Bruner, SRPSD Consultant - cbruner@srsd119.ca - 306-763-4460 - Contact the EAL teacher assigned to your school by email to inform her that you have a student who requires support. - EAL teachers will arrange a date to conduct a language assessment and for support to be provided (if applicable). - Newcomers who are initially determined to have a CFR level at A2 or B1 and who register at their attendance area school may begin classes immediately.
 A language assessment may take a few weeks and is not required before student begins school. - The process is the same for Canadian born EAL students (including FNM).
-However, the SWIS form does not need to be filled out.
+However, the SWIS form does not need to be filledout.